 “Gold and red, Vessel.”

 Siri smiled.
 It was one of the colors represented in the arena.
 He wasn’t the only God to have introduced himself to her during her weeks in the palace, but he was the only one who had spent any amount of time chatting with her.
-He’d been confusing, she remembered, but at least he’d been willing to talk.
+He’d been confusing, she remembered, but at least he’d been willing to talk openly.

-She left her box, beautiful dress trailing along the stone--though she’d learned to stop feeling guilty for ruining them, since apparently they were burned the next day anyway.
-Her servants burst into anxious motion, obviously surprised by her actions.
-Some gathered up furniture, following behind, while others worked to get the pavilion down.
+She left her box, beautiful dress trailing along the ston.
+She’d had to force herself to stop feeling guilty for ruining them, since apparently each dress was burned the day after she wore it.

+Her leaving provoked quite a response.
+Her servants burst into anxious motion, gathering up furniture and foods, following behind.

 Siri trailed along the stone walkway.
-There were people on the benches below, as before--merchants rich enough to buy entrance to the Court, or peasants who had won a certain lottery drawing.
+As before, there were people on the benches below--merchants rich enough to buy entrance to the Court, or peasants who had won a certain lottery drawing.
 Many turned and looked up as she passed, whispering among themselves.

 It’s the only way they get to see me, she realized.
 Their queen.

 That was one thing that Idris certainly did better than Hallandren.
-Anyone could come to visit her father.
-The Idrians had easy access to their king and their government, while in Hallandren they were held aloof--and therefore made remote, even mysterious.
+The Idrians had easy access to their king and their government, while in Hallandren the leaders were held aloof--and therefore made remote, even mysterious.

 She frowned at that thought as she approached the red and gold pavilion.
-The God she had seen before lounged inside, relaxing back on a couch, sipping a large glass cup filled with an icy red liquid.
+The God she had seen before lounged inside, relaxing on a couch, sipping a large glass cup filled with an icy red liquid.
 He looked much as he had before--chiseled masculine features that she was coming to associate with Godhood, styled black hair, golden tan skin, and a rather indifferent attitude.

 That’s something else Idris was right about, she thought.
-My people may go to far, but it isn’t good to become so indulgent that you become like some of these Returned.
+My people may be too stern, but it also isn’t good to become as indulgent as some of these Returned.

 The God, Lightsong, eyed her.
 “My queen,” he finally said.

-“Lightsong the Bold,” she said, nodding as one of her servants brought her chair over.
+“Lightsong the Bold,” she said as one of her servants brought her chair.
 “I trust your day has been pleasant?”

-“I discovered several disturbing and redefining elements of my soul which are slowly restructuring the very nature of my existence,” he said, then took a sip from his drink.
+“So far this day I have discovered several disturbing and redefining elements of my soul which are slowly restructuring the very nature of my existence.”
+He took a sip from his drink.
 “Other than that, it was uneventful.
 You?”

 “Fewer revelations,” Siri said, sitting.
 “More confusion.
 I’m still rather inexperienced in the way things work here.
-I was kind of hoping you could explain a few things to me, give me some information, perhaps. . . .”
+I was kind of hoping you could answer some of my questions, give me some information, perhaps. . . .”

 “Afraid not,” Lightsong said happily.